X

 • It can be used as a redundant backup of the first drive in what is called a RAID array.
 This way, if one drive fails or the data is somehow corrupted, the data remains safe on the other.

 And I need to say this clearly: Drive failure is rare, but it happens, especially when you're transferring a lot of data (the kind of thing you might do if you are processing high-definition video, for example).
-If you have data that's irreplaceable, then an external hard drive like this is an important part of the solution when it comes to preventing data loss.
+If you have irreplaceable data, then an external hard drive like this is an important part of the solution when it comes to preventing data loss.

 What is the best external hard drive?

-That said, I chose the WD My Passport Ultra as the overall No. 1 pick because, in my experience dealing with a wide range of people, this drive meets the needs of a good 90-95% of users.
-These users are looking for a drive that offers good value and reliability, benefits from included backup software, and features built-in hardware encryption as a nice bonus.
+Accordingly, my top selection is the WD My Passport Ultra.
+In my experience dealing with a wide range of users, this drive meets the needs of a good 90-95% of users.
+It stands out for delivering excellent value and reliability, comes with useful backup software, and includes the added benefit of built-in hardware encryption.

 External hard drive